Tender and Juicy Grilled Filet Mignon Steak recipe

 What you'll need:

-• 2 pieces of beef tenderloin cut as steak at least 1 1/2" thick
+• 2 slices of beef tenderloin cut as steak at least 1 1/2" thick

 • 1 slice of bacon for each filet mignon